soundasleep/jevon.org-vagrant/README.md

 - Infrastructure setup
   - Iptables configured
   - Fail2ban configured
-  - SSH on custom port, preferably login with ~/.id_rsa
 - Services setup
   - Apache on 80 and 443 with SSL
   - MySQL with multiple databases and users per application